How Sanction Checks Mitigate Cross-Border Financial Risks

 Divergent AML/CFT Rules

-Conducted in 2021, the survey on FATF standards implementation shows the impact of divergent AML/CFT rules on the efficiency of cross-border payments in terms of increased cost, and inhibited speed and transparency.
-It also highlighted that the employment of financial sanction screening is the second biggest obstacle in AML/CFT compliance after identifying and verifying owner beneficial information.
-The equivocal nature of regulations in various jurisdictions hinders the implementation of AML compliance.
+Conducted in 2021, the survey on FATF standards implementation shows the impact of divergent AML/CFT rules on the efficiency of cross-border payments, with increased costs and slower, less transparent processing.
+It also highlighted that financial sanctions screening is the second-largest obstacle to AML/CFT compliance, after the identification and verification of beneficial ownership information.
+Differences in regulations across jurisdictions hinder consistent AML compliance.

 Ensure Sanction Check with AML Watcher: A Consolidated and Simple Solution